 You feel hurt or angry that your ex is already involved in a new relationship, and embarrassed because you aren’t.

 You believe that a committed relationship will make up for lack of love or care in your childhood.

 You think you will feel better about yourself when someone else loves you.

-There isn’t anything wrong with the above (though if you said yes to all of them, that might be a tad worrying!) – it is just that they aren’t conducive to helpful feelings of self-worth and independence.
+There isn’t anything wrong with the above (though if you said yes to all of them, that might be a tad worrying!); it is just that they aren’t conducive to helpful feelings of self-worth and independence.
 And let’s face it, to attract the kind of partner who possesses the qualities that would cause us to want to commit to them, we need to ask ourselves what qualities he or she should also expect to find within us.
 Let’s face it, most people are going to end up in some kind of relationship, sooner or later… but will it be one worth having?
 And a person who is not just going through the motions of life whilst waiting for Mr or Mrs Right to show up is going to be a far more interesting proposition as a partner than one who is.
-Except, of course, to the person who is also going through the motions of life, just waiting for Mr or Mrs Right to show up – which, on that basis, is unlikely to produce a particularly inspirational coupling!
+Except, of course, to the person who is also going through the motions of life, just waiting for Mr or Mrs Right to show up (which is hardly likely to lead to an inspirational coupling, anyway!).